Shahzaib1432/Cyfer-Programming-Language/README.md

 # Cyfer-Programming-Language
 Cyfer is a multi-paradigm programming language.
 Here are its features!
 # Variables
 The language is staticly typed.
-However you dont need to specify the types because Cyfer will infer that value at runtime Variables can be defined by typing its (type) (name) (value), Heres an example:
+However you dont need to specify the types because Cyfer will infer that value at runtime.

+Variables can be defined by typing its (type) (name) (value), Heres an example:
 ```cyfer
 float pi = 3.14